 May I end the above stories with something said at work to Jeffrey Dalmer's dad?
 In his autobiography he said he walked into the laboratory where he was long-employed.
 It was the day after his son was apprehended and taken into police custody.
 An associate kindly welcomed him and broke the uncomfortable ice with 'But for the grace of God, Lionel'.

 I don't quite understand the meaning of those words, but I want to share what Mr. Dalmer admitted in his recount of family events and general living.
 Lionel Dalmer admitted in his narrative to fantasizing somewhat of what his child actually lived out.
 From this we have a distinct example of what the Jews would take into account.

-That as I've already said in this essay, the Israelite Sanhedrin court would throw a case out of rebelliousness in a young man if negligence of upbringing was evident in one or both of the parents.
+That as I've already said in this essay, the Israelite Sanhedrin court would throw a case out of rebelliousness in a young man if negligence of upbringing was evident in one or both of his parents.
 This means we have a real pickle of a situation as concerns possible parental violence.
-The question is about the parents of the parents.
+The question is about the parents too, not the children alone.

 That was a single-account suicide in about the year 300 that moved the Israelite community to convene and rectify the situation.
 I've met two people here in Mifflin County who lost grandchildren to suicide.
-And besides knowing publicly there's more that have, I wonder at-large if sticking and spanking is an indirect form of home-made killing, lifetime slow-torture killing with the direct end not in sight.
+And besides knowing publicly there's more that have, I wonder at-large if sticking and spanking is an indirect form of home-made killing, lifetime slow-torture killing with the direct end not in sight, from on high horses.